CECE FAQs

 What ways can parents participate in Zipporah S. Abramson Center for Early Childhood Education at Congregation Beth Or?

-Zipporah S. Abramson Center for Early Childhood Education has a very active Parents Committee, involved in fund-raising and other activities.
-All parents are encouraged to become active in these projects, as well as to be a part of the classroom in instances such as baking for holidays, birthday parties for their child, etc. Each classroom needs at least one room parent to help the teachers with special projects.
+Zipporah S. Abramson Center for Early Childhood Education has a very active Parents Committee, involved in fund-raising and parent social outings.
+All parents are encouraged to become active in these projects, as well as to be a part of the classroom in instances such as baking for holidays, special classroom activities and all school events.
+Each classroom needs at least one room parent to help the teachers with special projects.

 Do the children play outside?